 • Under new laws, your CDL license will be affected even if you are arrested for DUI while driving a non-commercial vehicle. • If you are arrested for DUI while driving a non-commercial vehicle and refuse to take a breath test, you will receive a one-year disqualification of your CDL if it is your first DUI. • If you are arrested for DUI while driving a non-commercial vehicle and are found guilty, you will receive a one-year disqualification for a first offense, even if you received court supervision. • If you are found guilty of a second offense of DUI, you will receive a lifetime disqualification of your CDL.

-A DUI suspension is set for a definite time -- 90 days, six months, one year or three years.
+A DUI suspension is set for a definite time -- Six months, one year or three years.
 At the end of the suspension, your license can be reinstated simply by paying a reinstatement fee, so long as in the interim you have not been convicted for driving during your DUI suspension or had another suspension or revocation placed on your driving record.
 A revocation is indefinite -- it has no automatic reinstatement date.
 This means that you will remain revoked until after the Secretary of State has determined that you are now responsible enough to have a driver's license and that you won't endanger the public.
 The reinstatement hearing process can be long and arduous.
 If you have already been revoked, contact us immediately.

 Driving while suspended or revoked for a DUI is a serious matter.
 There is mandatory jail and/or community service time for each conviction, and the length of your eligibility for reinstatement will be extended.
 You may also be faced with forfeiture of the vehicle you were driving.
 Depending on your background, the prosecution can seek to charge you with a felony and seek penitentiary time.